itsDigvijaysing/What-I-Learned/Salesforce/Dev/SF Dev Notes.md

 - In Test classes for sample data use TestSetup Annotation Method & always test Batch of data for cases.
 - Always Write Code in Alignement & Remember to take backup of your data everyday in cognizant onedrive. **<-Important**
 - While working make sure you are working on updated code because if your code is old one then when you make changes & update it, then it will overwrite new code.
+- There are lots of limits to be aware of, and they tend to change with each major release.
+Additionally, it’s not uncommon for limits to get looser rather than tighter, so be sure to check out the latest by looking at the Execution Governors and Limits link in Resources.
 ---